ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

 very convenient, it uses a lot of parenthesis.
 The second one is often the prefered one due to its ressemblance with regular local definitions.
 The third one is harder to read, as `>>=` associates to the right in order to avoid parenthesis in that precise case, but it's easy to get lost.
-Nethertheless, it has some appeal when named functions are used.
+Nevertheless, it has some appeal when named functions are used.
 It looks a bit like good old Unix
 pipes:
 ```ocaml